Biography

 Mariannette Miller-Meeks assumed office as the U.S. representative for Iowa's 2nd District on Jan.
 3, 2021.
 Following redistricting in 2021, most of District 2 was renamed District 1 and Miller-Meeks won re-election in the district.

-Miller-Meeks enlisted in the United States Army at age 18 and retired honorably from the reserves as a Lt.
-Colonel.
+Miller-Meeks was born on September 6, 1955.
+She enlisted in the United States Army at age 18 and retired honorably from the reserves as a lieutenant colonel.
 During those 24 years, active duty and reserve, she served as a private, nurse, and physician.
 She completed her undergraduate degree in nursing at Texas Christian University, a Master of Science in education from University of Southern California and her M.D. from the University of Texas Health Science Center.

 Until 2008, Miller-Meeks owned an ophthalmology practice in Ottumwa.
 She organized a physician recruitment and retention organization to help bring physicians to southeast Iowa.
 She has also served as a court appointed special advocate volunteer for children.